bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 One of them is going to earn more rewards than another.
 And I don't expect, you know, if I'm profit maximizing, someone else is not, and someone else is taking fees out of band, it's not fair for me to pay them for my profit maximizing block while they are not paying me in a proportional manner.
 There are other ways that miners are inequivalent too.
-For instance, let's say one guy's mining with a bid axe on a Raspberry Pi and you have not spot checked the work yet.
+For instance, let's say one guy's mining with a Bitaxe on a Raspberry Pi and you have not spot checked the work yet.
 There's one node in the network that knows what this block is when he mines it, and it's a Raspberry Pi, and it's on a dial-up line.
 And maybe this guy's even screwing around.
 He's got a quadratic hashing bug in that block, right?